Can India make Fifth Generation fighters? All depends on Kaveri engine's development

 The AMCA (Advanced Medium Combat Aircraft) is being developed by an aerospace industry team which consist of Aeronautical Development Agency as a design firm and is to be manufactured by Hindustan Aeronautics Limited (HAL).
 AMCA would likely to be a single-seat, twin-engine, stealth super-manoeuvrable all-weather multirole fighter aircraft.

 AMCA should not be confused be with a separate FGFA programme which is a co-venture between the Russians and HAL, so it is not an indigenous project.
-The FGFA project with Russia would be able to roll out fifth generation aircraft by 2020.
+The FGFA project with Russia would be able to roll out fifth-generation aircraft by 2020.

 AMCA is totally different since it will completely be made by India.
 But for it to become a reality, the development of Kaveri engine is crucial.
 DRDO will look to develop many of its 5th generation systems ingenuously, so tentatively it should be ready around 2025.
 Some say that project may also get delayed up to 2030.